DarrelASandbox/playground-security/README.md

 - <b>What is it?</b>
   - Many older or poorly configured XML processors evaluate external entity references within XML documents
 - <b>What is the impact?</b>
-  - Extraction of data, remote code execution and denail of service attack
+  - Extraction of data, remote code execution and denial of service attack
 - <b>How to prevent?</b>
   - Use JSON, avoid avoiding serialization of sensitive data
   - Patch or upgrade all XML processors and libraries